ezz-khalil/EOG-Based-Interface/README.md

 ## Key Features
 - EOG signal preprocessing with a Butterworth band-pass filter (0 to 30 Hz).
-.Resampling of EOG data.
+- Resampling of EOG data.
-.
-Baseline and artifact removal.
+- Baseline and artifact removal.
-.
-Eye movement detection, including Up, Down, Right, Left, and Blink.
+- Eye movement detection, including Up, Down, Right, Left, and Blink.
-.
-Machine learning models (SVM and Random Forest) for eye movement prediction.
+- Machine learning models (SVM and Random Forest) for eye movement prediction.
-.
-The maze game interface is controlled by predicted eye movements.
+- The maze game interface is controlled by predicted eye movements.
 ## Project Workflow
 Our team followed a structured workflow to create this project:

 ### EOG Signal Preprocessing:

-.
-Applied a Butterworth band-pass filter (0 to 30 Hz) to the EOG signal.
+- Applied a Butterworth band-pass filter (0 to 30 Hz) to the EOG signal.
-.
-Resampled the data for further processing.
+- Resampled the data for further processing.
-.
-Removed baseline and artifacts to ensure clean input data.
+- Removed baseline and artifacts to ensure clean input data.
 ### Eye Movement Detection:

 Utilized Wavelet coefficients and Power Spectral Density (PSD) as features for detecting eye movements.